Thank you for reading our post, please rate this article at the end.

 11 Effective Ways to Keep Bugs Away When Camping

-I’ve a big underlying hate for bugs, and my biggest fear is getting bit by a bug and getting so insanely sick while camping that I die.
-Clearly, this isn’t a realistic scenario, but it’s not far-fetched.
+I have a deep-seated fear of bugs, and my biggest fear is getting bitten by one and getting so sick while camping that I die.
+This isn’t a realistic scenario, but it’s not far-fetched.

 However, my biggest concern is how these pesky bugs can be a real bother; I get annoyed by mosquitoes and crawlers.
 But on the flip side, I desperately still want to go camping.